-Life safety is the primary goal of Ashland Fire and Rescue.
-During a wildfire residents may be asked to evacuate their homes, and depending upon the situation you may have hours or just minutes.
+Life safety is the primary concern of Ashland Fire & Rescue.
+During a wildfire, residents may be asked to evacuate their homes, and depending upon the situation, you may have hours or mere minutes to get out.
 The Ready, Set, Go!
-(RSG!)
-Program is being used by Ashland Fire & Rescue to educate residents on what to expect in the event of a disaster related evacuation.
-The RSG!
-Program tenets help residents be Ready with preparedness understanding, be Set with situational awareness when fire threatens, and to Go!, leaving promptly when evacuation orders are given or when safety feels compromised.
+(RSG!) program is utilized by Ashland Fire & Rescue to help educate residents on what to expect in the event of a disaster related evacuation.
+The levels of Ready, Set, Go! help residents be Ready long before an evacuation, be Set with situational awareness when an emergency threatens, and to Go!, leaving promptly when evacuation orders are given or when safety feels compromised.
 Do not wait and leave late!

-Remaining informed during an emergency is critical.
+Staying informed during an emergency is critical.
 These are some of the ways we will relay information if staffing allows (Nixle will always be the priority):

 Wildfire Information Hotline: 541-552-2490